aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ## Customize your container

-Once you run your first AVD demo, you may want to not use non-volatile storage or install your own repositories.
+Once you run your first AVD demo, you may want to not use non-volatile storage or install your repositories.

 ### Mount your local folder

-The first option is to mount one of your local folder to save your work from your container.
-Considering your local folder is empty, you can add this line to your docker CLI:
+The first option is to mount one of your local folders to save your work from your container.
+Considering your local folder is empty, you can add this line to your Docker CLI:

 ```bash
 -v ${PWD}/:/home/avd/arista-ansible
 ```

-So complete CLI should be:
+Complete CLI example below:

 ```bash
 docker run --rm -it -d \